Receiver operating characteristic: ROC space

 The diagonal divides the ROC space.
 Points above the diagonal represent good classification results (better than random); points below the line represent bad results (worse than random).
 Note that the output of a consistently bad predictor could simply be inverted to obtain a good predictor.

-Let us look into four prediction results from 100 positive and 100 negative instances:
+Consider four prediction results from 100 positive and 100 negative instances:

 Plots of the four results above in the ROC space are given in the figure.
 The result of method A clearly shows the best predictive power among A, B, and C. The result of B lies on the random guess line (the diagonal line), and it can be seen in the table that the accuracy of B is 50%.
 However, when C is mirrored across the center point (0.5,0.5), the resulting method C′ is even better than A. This mirrored method simply reverses the predictions of whatever method or test produced the C contingency table.
 Although the original C method has negative predictive power, simply reversing its decisions leads to a new predictive method C′ which has positive predictive power.
 When the C method predicts p or n, the C′ method would predict n or p, respectively.
 In this manner, the C′ test would perform the best.
 The closer a result from a contingency table is to the upper left corner, the better it predicts, but the distance from the random guess line in either direction is the best indicator of how much predictive power a method has.
 If the result is below the line (i.e. the method is worse than a random guess), all of the method's predictions must be reversed in order to utilize its power, thereby moving the result above the random guess line.